JuliaIO/MAT.jl/README.md

     {1×1 struct}
 ```

-Struct arrays, instead of cell arrays, can now be written with MAT.jl using Dict arrays `AbstractArray{<:AbstractDict}` if all the Dicts have equal keys:
+Read and write behavior for struct arrays is different.
+For struct arrays (in .mat v7.3 files) we use the `MAT.MatlabStructArray` type.
+You can also write with MAT.jl using Dict arrays `AbstractArray{<:AbstractDict}` if all the Dicts have equal keys, which will automatically convert internally to `MAT.MatlabStructArray`.

 ```julia
 sarr = Dict{String, Any}[